GLaDAP/edge-computing-benchmark/README.md

 1. Download and install Virtualbox: https://www.virtualbox.org/wiki/Downloads
 2. Download and install Vagrant: https://www.vagrantup.com/downloads.
 More information about the installation can be found here: https://www.vagrantup.com/docs/installation.
 Be aware that running Vagrant with multiple hypervisors can cause problems, as mentioned in the documentation of Vagrant.
-3. Clone this repository if not done already and navigate to the folder `local`.
+3. Clone this repository if not done already and navigate to the folder `local_benchmark`.

 We take a closer look on the Vagrant file: